ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 Here is an example of a `Tag` applying to a single track and a single chapter.
 It represents the composer of the music in a part of a movie.
-The file may contain a second audio track with audio commentary not including that music, so we only tag the track with the music.
+The file may contain a second audio track with audio commentary not including that music, so only the track with the music is tagged.

 * Targets